nchris5/diffparc-smk_piriform/Workflow_for_Creating_Gephi_Images_from_Probtrack_os2t_Output.md

-**Workflow for creating probtrack os2t output networks in Gephi**
+# Workflow for creating probtrack os2t output networks in Gephi

-Step 1)  **Creating Input Nodes and Edges Files for Gephi**
+## Step 1) Creating Input Nodes and Edges Files for Gephi:
-1. First step is to create the nodes table, All nodes tables require at minimum 2 columns: “Id” and “Label”.
+### 1. First step is to create the nodes table:

+All nodes tables require at minimum 2 columns: “Id” and “Label”.

--   **Id:** Numbered list from 1number of regions, this includes both the targets and the seeds
+-   **Id:** Numbered list from 1number of regions, this includes both the targets and the seeds.

 -   **Label:** Label corresponding to that Id (i.e. row 1: Id=1,
     Label=V1 … etc).
-If looking specifically at the connectivity of seeds—target, place the seeds at the bottom of the list (i.e. 180 regions in glasser atlas targets, then seed labels begin at Id=181, Label=Seed\#1Name)
+If looking specifically at the connectivity of seeds—target, place the seeds at the bottom of the list (i.e. 180 regions in glasser atlas targets, then seed labels begin at Id=181, Label=Seed\#1Name).

 -   You may add additional columns in the Nodes table that describe some property of that Id,label pair. (i.e. common to add “Modularity